GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 9. Thread separator (for thread mode only)
 10. Typing indicator

-Using custom attributes and methods in runtime you're able to customize appearance of this component.
-Also `MessageListView` contains the set of overridable action/option handlers, and event listeners.
+Using custom attributes and methods in runtime you're able to customize the appearance of this component.
+Also `MessageListView` contains the set of overridable action/option handlers and event listeners.
 By default this component has the following look:

 | Light Mode | Dark Mode |
 | --- | --- |